NermNermNerm/LocalizeFromSource/readme.md

 }
 ```

-The other properties assist in weeding out false-positives.  `invariantStringPatterns` allows you to describe strings that can
+The other properties assist in weeding out false-positives.  `invariantStringPatterns` allows you to describe strings
-be mechanically identified as non-localizable.  `invariantMethods` allow you to list methods that take string identifiers as arguments.
+that can be mechanically identified as non-localizable.  `invariantMethods` allow you to list methods that take string
+identifiers as arguments.

 > Note: the patterns shown in this example are actually already in the default list of invariant patterns for Stardew Valley.
 > Similarly for the method list.
 They're just listed in this example to give you a clearer idea of what to put here.
+> A good starting point would be `{ "isStrict": true, "invariantStringPatterns": [], "invariantMethods": [] }`

 There will always be cases that you can't mechanically identify or it's just not
-worth the hassle of editing the json, for those cases, you can use `I()`, similar to `L`:
+worth the hassle of editing the json.
+For those cases, you can use `I()`, similar to `L`:

 ```C#
 var c = farmAnimals.Values.Count(a => a.type.Value.EndsWith(I(" Chicken")));